gwnio/cheapthycable.com-src/content/blog/telephone-alternatives-when-you-cut-the-cord.md

 * NetTalkDuo - Similar to MagicJack but you can plug it directly into your router.
 It is about $70 up front and $30 annually.

 * Cable company telephone - You can pay for VOIP service from your cable company.
-It is convenient in that you only have one bill to pay but it is expensive (Time Warner is $20 a month).
+It is convenient in that you only have one bill to pay but it is expensive (Spectrum is $20 a month).

 * Vonage - They have a $25 unlimited calling package and it works just like a traditional phone line but is VOIP.